runwayml/chrome-extension-tutorial/README.md

 We have defined some css classes, as well as a form that asks the user for their API key.
 You will see this form for the API key only once — when you first invoke the side panel.

+> [!WARNING]
+> Never store API keys in source code.
+This is why we use the storage API and prompt the user to enter their API key in the side panel.

 The API Key is then stored in Chrome’s local storage for the extension.
 It will be removed whenever the extension is uninstalled.

 Next, create a new file and name it `sidepanel.js`